Run-Surge/Parallelization_Module/README.md

 # Parallelization Module 🚀

 The **Parallelization Module** is a robust Python toolkit designed to analyze, optimize, and parallelize Python code.
-It provides functionalities for constructing Data Dependency Graphs (DDGs), estimating memory usage, scheduling splitted python scripts and data, and aggregating results from parallel computations.
+It provides functionalities for constructing Data Dependency Graphs (DDGs), estimating memory usage, and scheduling splitted python scripts and data.

 ---